 Note that the furlough period starts form the date that employees ceased working rather than date of the furlough letter and so if furlough letters have not yet been issued then they should be issued as soon as possible.

 We understand that the scheme will only pay out to businesses that have a UK bank account and were registered with HMRC’s online RTI PAYE system in respect of a furloughed employee, on or before 19 March 2020.
 The CJRS online portal commenced operation on 20 April 2020.
-We understand that the portal is now working and payments have started to be made.

 A number of (well resourced) football clubs have been criticised for furloughing staff and have subsequently decided to reserve those decisions are a result of adverse coverage.
 Organizations that furlough and claim government subsidy should expect their operations to be open to public/press/parliamentary scrutiny.

-An issue has arisen in respect of furlough periods that last for longer than 3 weeks, in terms of when the employer is allowed to seek payment from the government under the scheme.
-It is now clear that an initial furlough period can be extended by the employer even if the extension in itself is not for 3 weeks or more.
+An issue has arisen in respect of furlough periods that last for longer than three weeks, in terms of when the employer is allowed to seek payment from the government under the scheme.
+It is now clear that an initial furlough period can be extended by the employer even if the extension in itself is not for three weeks or more.
 However, the question is how this relates to the mechanism for claiming a payment for the government.

-We checked with an adviser at HMRC who has told us in a webchat that two submissions can be made, even though the second submission in our example would only be for 2 weeks, instead of 3 weeks, provided the overall furlough period itself is longer than 3 weeks.
+We checked with an adviser at HMRC who has told us in a webchat that two submissions can be made, even though the second submission in our example would only be for two weeks, instead of three weeks, provided the overall furlough period itself is longer than three weeks.
 We are unable to verify this further ourselves, but passing on the information we have received from the HMRC adviser.
 It may be desirable to make one submission per furlough period but if you do need to split the submission then make sure you raise this with your payroll provider who may want to clear it with HMRC first.

 Yes, provided that they are paid through PAYE.